 Population decline was mentioned as an issue in the SOE and the NBSAP noted that though it may be reducing pressure on natural resources, it made it harder to sustain Conservation Areas and the infrastructure needed for sustainable development.
-Fisheries staff considered that people might believe that the smaller population could not overexploit their natural resources when in fact they could.
+Fisheries staff contended that people might believe that a smaller population could not over-exploit their natural resources when in fact they could.